Building a React Water Tracker

 localStorage Persistence

 This was my first time implementing data persistence.
-The pattern I learned:
+Reading from localStorage on initialisation uses lazy initialisation:

 const [dailyCount, setDailyCount] = useState(() => {